 Fall 2013: We organized the first-ever intercollegiate partnership minyan Shabbaton at Penn!
 It was a huge success.
 Interested in planning next year's Shabbaton on your campus?
 Let us know!

-Monday, April 8th at 6PM: We're co-sponsoring an event in conjunction with the Holocaust Education Committee called "Resistance Through Art."
+Monday, April 8th at 6PM: We co-sponsored an event in conjunction with the Holocaust Education Committee called "Resistance Through Art."

-Wednesday, April 10th at 7PM: Join us (on the second floor of Hillel) as we hear from a survivor, Ernie Gross, and Auschwitz liberator, Don Greenbaum to hear their stories.
-This will be one of the most powerful events of the year--we strongly urge you to come.
+Wednesday, April 10th at 7PM: We heard from a survivor, Ernie Gross, and Auschwitz liberator, Don Greenbaum to hear their stories.
+This was one of the most powerful events of the year.
 Details here.